AlphaProMega/APM-v3/README.md

 Credits
 Built in public by Sherif Botros (@AlphaProMega) & Grok (xAI) · December 2025 ❤️🚀

 One copy-paste.
-One trigger phrase.
+One trigger phrase — in any language.
 Truth wins forever.